peterkinget/MOSbiusV2Tools/README.md

 ## Usage

-The folder `MOSbiusV2Tools/examples` has examples of the JSON files with sizes and circuit descriptions.
-The format is also described below.
+Example JSON files are installed in the `mosbiusv2tools_examples` directory when you install the package.
+The format is described below.

 ### Device Sizing